CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/SETUP/README.md

     2. Create a [new secret]({{ cookiecutter.hosting_github_url }}/settings/secrets/actions/new)

     -   Set the name to: **FIREBASE_TOKEN**
-    -   Set the value to: the value of the token you created in the prior step.
+    -   Set the value to: the value of the Firebase CI token you created in a prior step.
     -   Click "Add secret"

     3. Create a [new secret]({{ cookiecutter.hosting_github_url }}/settings/secrets/actions/new)

     -   Set the name to: **PERSONAL_ACCESS_TOKEN**
-    -   Set the value to: ....
+    -   Set the value to: the value of the GitHub Personal Access Token you created in a prior step.
     -   Click "Add secret"

 1. Build the basic project infrastructure.